desmaref/is426-pm2.5-analysis/README.md

 I additionally converted the date fields to datetime objects to make future aggregations easier.
 #### Joining Weather Data and PM2.5 data
-For both counties, I had a weather dataset and a PM2.5 dataset, with observations having a granualarity of one day.
+For both counties, I had a weather dataset and a PM2.5 dataset, with observations having a granularity of one day.
 I performed a left join on these datasets to get final datasets for each county.
 These datasets contained the following columns:

 Column Header | Description
 -------------- | -------------